CORE-GATECH-GROUP/serpent-tools/docs/glossary.rst

           Conda is an open source package management system and environment management system that runs on Windows, macOS, and Lunix.
-Conda quickly installs, runs, and updates packages and their dependncies
+Conda quickly installs, runs, and updates packages and their dependencies

     CI
         Continuous integration.
 Software we utilize to check that pull